gwchar2/ParkSpotTLV/README.md

 ## Running the Project
 Before approaching the different options, make sure the folder `/src/backend/ParkSpotTLV.Infrastructure/Migrations` is NOT empty.

-If, for some reason, it is, run the following command:
+If, for some reason, it is - run the following command:
 `dotnet ef migrations add InitialCreate -p ./src/backend/ParkSpotTLV.Infrastructure -s ./src/backend/ParkSpotTLV.Api`

 ### Option 1: Installing the Android APK